drhsqlite/fossil-mirror/www/tls-nginx.md

 minted.
 Let’s Encrypt will not blithely let you mint certificates for `google.com` and `paypal.com` just because you ask for it!

-Your author’s configuration, glossed above, is complicated enough that the current version of Certbot (0.28 at the time of this writing) can’t cope with it.
+Your author’s configuration, glossed [in the HTTP-only guide][nod], is complicated enough that the current version of Certbot (0.28 at the time of this writing) can’t cope with it.
 That’s the primary motivation for me to write this guide:
 I’m addressing the “me” years hence who needs to upgrade to Ubuntu 20.04